-A major US bank with over 1,000 retail branches had a problem.
+A major US bank with about 1,300 retail branches had a problem.
 Each location was similar in that it had some private offices and workstations, between five and ten tellers and a maximum of 30 users per location.
 However, they were spread across the country and there was no easy, consistent way to handle end-of-life equipment disposal in an environmentally responsible manner while maintaining strict data security.

 The Need for a Solution